1.3: Physical-Chemical Foundations

 ΔSsys often depends on matter dispersal (positional entropy). ΔSsurr depends on energy changes in the surroundings, ΔHsurr = -ΔHsys (thermal entropy).

-It is more convenient to express thermodynamic properties based on the system that is being studied, not on the surroundings.
+It is more convenient to express thermodynamic properties in terms of the system being studied rather than its surroundings.
 This can be readily done for the ΔSsurr, which depends on ΔHsys and the temperature.
 First, consider the dependency on ΔHsys.
 Thermal energy flows into or out of the system, and since ΔHsys = - ΔHsurr,

 \(ΔS_{surr}\) is proportional to -ΔHsys